shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 Following are the conceptual relations between various draft publications in a nutshell creating a connected graph:
 	1. Intrinsic Merit is a Non-majority Social Choice Function
 	2. Complement Functions are subset of Diophantine Equations.
 Polynomial Reconstruction Problem/List decoding/Interpolation which retrieve a polynomial (exact or approximate) for set of message points is indeed a Diophantine Representation/Diophantine Approximation problem for the complementary sets (e.g. approximating Real Pi by Rational Continued Fractions).
+Undecidability of Complement Diophantine Representation follows from MRDP theorem and Post's Correspondence Problem.
 	3. Factorization has a Diophantine Representation (Pell Equation)
 	4. Tiling/Filling/Packing is a generalization of Complement Functions (Exact Cover)
 	5. Majority Function has a Tabulation Hashing definition (e.g Electronic Voting Machines) i.e Hash table of candidates as keys and votes per candidate as chained buckets